-Why you should not cancel your Hawaiian vacation
+Why you shouldn't cancel your Hawaiian vacation

 'Prepare'

-"If you're planning on going to the big island, for example, there's the national park there, know that there are alerts you should be aware of so check and see," says Nolen.
+"If you're planning on going to the Big Island, for example, there's the national park there, know that there are alerts you should be aware of, so check and see," Nolen said.
 "But it's not a reason to cancel the trip."

-Nolen says checking online air quality information is always a smart move whenever you're traveling.
-People who have asthma, lung diseases or cardiovascular disease "need to check with their doctor about making sure they are ready for any air quality issues," she says.
+Nolen says that checking online air quality information is always a smart move whenever you're traveling.
+People who have asthma, lung diseases or cardiovascular disease "need to check with their doctor about making sure they are ready for any air quality issues," she said.
 "So they know what they should do, have their medicines and have their plan in place."

-A plan is necessary so you know what to do if your symptoms are triggered by something air-related, says Nolen: "It's a good idea for anyone with health issues to think about air quality anywhere they are, including where they live."
+A plan is necessary so you know what to do if your symptoms are triggered by something air-related, Nolen says: "It's a good idea for anyone with health issues to think about air quality anywhere they are, including where they live."

 Generally, Honolulu has very little air pollution and was ranked one of the cleanest cities in the United States by the American Lung Association.